 Subject: Poland

-mardyb8 @ wp.pl It so happens that I am writing a text about Harbin and Polish traces.
-I deal with Siberia in general, and not only.
+mardyb8 @ wp.pl I happen to be writing a piece about Harbin and Polish traces.
+I deal with Siberia in general, and not only that.